2 1/4 pounds medium bone-in, skin-on chicken thighs

 1 tsp. whole-grain mustard

-Place the chicken thighs on a cutting board, skin side up, and pat them dry with paper towels.
-Sprinkle the chicken with 1 1/2 tsp. salt and 3/4 tsp. pepper.
-Turn them over and sprinkle them with 1 tsp. of salt.
+Place the chicken thighs on a cutting board, skin side up, and pat dry.
+Season with salt and pepper on both sides.